JSaprah/smart-tech-ltd/TESTING.md

 A comprehensive page featuring:

 * Product Overview: Includes details, pricing, and images.
 * Reviews Tab: Users can read, add, and delete reviews (authenticated users only).
 Tested on one user can leave one review per product.
 The creator of the review can delete the review.
 Logged in with a second account and this was working fine as the delete button was not visible for the other user.
+It has been validated that a user can give a rating from 1-5 only.
+Future enhancement I would change the max amound characters for the message as this become very long.
 * Wishlist Integration: Allows quick addition to the wishlist.
 The heart icon changes its color when added to the wishlist so that the user knows that it has been added.
 Checked in the database and the products are correctly being added.
 * Admin Controls: Enables superusers to edit or remove products directly.
 The fields are being prepopulated with data and upon deletion the product is deleted.
 It is not visible for the user.
 Neither in the database.
 Tested by login in with different accounts.
 Other users can indeed not delete or edit the products.
 * All sections were tested for usability and responsiveness.